paulmooreparks/AITinker/README.md

 # quallm
-QUery Any LLM - A CLI application for LLM interactions.
+Query Any LLM - A CLI application for LLM interactions.